By Gina Morin, Design Intervention

 So how do you define your Core Values?

 If you haven't done it yet, create your Vision & Mission Statements.
 Know that all these documents are living, breathing pieces of your brand.
-They can change as your business and the future evolves.
+They can change as your business, and the future evolves.
 Don't let perfection hold you back.
 You should keep your Values list short.
 Try to come up with five to ten at the most.
 Choose the things that matter most.

 One thing that helped me define my Values was to think about the things I value in the people I work with and the things I won't compromise on.
-What I value most in my working relationships with others are the Values I embody in my own business.
+What I appreciate most in my working relationships with others are the Values I embody in my own business.

 Values are a code of conduct for you and everyone in the business.
 Think about the kind of culture you are building.
 In addition to Values being the guiding principals of how you run your business, you can think of them as adjectives of how you want your customers to define your brand.
 Here's a great list from James Clear to get you started.